Spring/Summer 2018 Issue

-2. False Peacemaker: These Christians like to switch the blame instead of taking responsibility.
+2. False Peacemaker: These Christians tend to switch the blame instead of taking responsibility.
 This causes strife.
-Paul fervently urged Euodia and Synchtoche to be of the same mind in the Lord, which shows us that one or both of them were resisting the way of God to find humility and make repairs.
+Paul fervently urged Euodias and Syntyche to have the same mind in the Lord, which shows us that one or both of them were resisting God’s process to find humility and make repairs.
 However, repair can prove difficult when one person continues to avoid conflict.
-If these people would sit together and seek out the truth, they would grow.
-Instead, they say ‘Let’s agree to disagree.’
-Now think about that for a moment.
+If they sat together to seek out the truth, they would grow.
+Instead, they say ‘Let’s agree to disagree.”
+That means, “Let remain disagreeable.”

 I beseech Euodias, and beseech Syntyche, that they be of the same mind in the Lord. ~Philippians 4:2 KJV

-3. UnChristian: They call themselves Christians, but they don’t care about what the Word of God requires of them.
+3. UnChristian: They call themselves Christians, but they don’t care what the God requires.
 They blaspheme and move on in their freedom of thought.
-These people have a problem with taking God literally because they don’t see that He is a literal God and that Bible stories are actual historical records.
-If they do believe, they mistakenly get caught up in false doctrines calling themselves “sinners” instead of standing for sainthood because it supports their excuses to commit adultery, watch porn, curse, or just be undisciplined.
+These people have a problem with taking God literally because they don’t see that He is a literal God and that Bible stories are historical records.
+If they do believe, false doctrines do not help and add to their confusion.
+Calling themselves “sinners,” instead of standing for sainthood, supports their excuses to commit adultery, watch porn, curse, or remain undisciplined.

 For men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, disobedient to parents, unthankful, unholy, Without natural affection, trucebreakers, false accusers, incontinent, fierce, despisers of those that are good, Traitors, heady, highminded, lovers of pleasures more than lovers of God; Having a form of godliness, but denying the power thereof: from such turn away.
 For of this sort are they which creep into houses, and lead captive silly women laden with sins, led away with divers lusts, Ever learning, and never able to come to the knowledge of the truth.
 Now as Jannes and Jambres withstood Moses, so do these also resist the truth: men of corrupt minds, reprobate concerning the faith. ~2 Timothy 3:2-8 KJV

 4. Blind: Spiritually blind people cannot see their faults and they do not understand the Word of God.
 Jesus tells us that the reason for their blindness is that they are filled with their own beliefs rather than God’s Word.
-Although these people embrace being a saint, they still missed the mark.
-For example, they may read the word and seek God through prayer and petition, but as God told the prophet, Isaiah, “Cry aloud.
+Although these people embrace sainthood, they still miss the mark.
+For example, they may read the word and seek God through prayer and petition.
+However, God told the prophet, Isaiah, “Cry aloud.
 Spare not.
 Lift up your voice like a trumpet and show My people their transgressions and the house of Jacob their sins.”
-These worshippers of God were blind to God’s word.
-They failed miserably to connect with God because they didn’t do merciful justice, right judgment, and charity for others, which are abominations most discussed in the Bible.
+These worshippers of God were blind.
+They failed miserably to connect with God because they didn’t do merciful justice, right judgment, and charity for others, which– if neglected– are abominations most discussed in the Bible.

 5. Hard-hearted: These people do not wish to reconcile because it is too much work for them.
 They generally don’t care and lack empathy.
 This is the whole reason for God’s commandments from the beginning.
 The heart must change and seek to love.
 King David said, “Create in me a new heart…” A new heart is created when the right interpretation of God’s word is planted firmly in it.
 Loving God and loving others means sacrifice and these people are unwilling to sacrifice themselves.